Clavering, Essex: Places of historic interest

-Notable sites in Clavering include Clavering Castle and the former Clavering guildhall – now known as The Bury.
+Notable sites in Clavering include Clavering Castle and the former Clavering guildhall, now known as The Bury.
 The remains of the castle are now just ringworks and earthworks.
 The castle is believed to date from pre-Norman times.
 The former guildhall is a medieval Grade II* listed building.
-Constructed in the early 14th century, it was restored following a fire in December 1991.
+Constructed in the early 14th century, it was restored following a fire in 1991.

-The parish Church of St Mary & St Clement is largely 15th century but contains some hallmarks from a pre-medieval church that stood on the site.
+The parish Church of St Mary & St Clement is largely 15th-century but contains some evidence of a pre-medieval church that stood on the site.
 Notable objects include the carved Elizabethan pulpit and stained glass.
 There is a memorial in the church to Mary Wales, whose brother Charles Green and husband William Wales sailed on Captain James Cook's first and second voyages.

 Two other church buildings stand in Clavering.
-There is a brick built Primitive Methodist chapel (now a private home), dating from 1877 to 1878 on Hill Green.
+There is a brick built Primitive Methodist chapel (now a private home), dating from 1877 to 1878, on Hill Green.
 Clavering Christian Centre, now an ecumenical church/community centre, is on Stortford Road in a building that originally housed a Congregational church.